msupply-foundation/conforma-server/documentation/Query-Syntax.md

 **Note**: To use the GraphQL straight away from what is in the graphil (json like), use it wrapper by \` and \`, otherwise it needs to be all in the same line.

-## API
+## GET

-Performs GET requests to public API endpoints.
+Performs http GET requests to public API endpoints.

 - Input: _(note: basically the same as GraphQL)_
   - 1st child node returns a **string** containing the url of the API endpoint